Circolinohack/circolinohack-jekyll-theme/about_us.md

 and we share ideas, knowledge and experiences, supporting each other and pushing ourselves to the next level.

 Innovation and research are at the very heart of Circolino Hack.
-However, we put the heart in it, and not a single day goes by without a healthy dose of humor.
+However, we put the heart in it, and not a single day goes by without a healthy dose of fun.

 ## Our Essence
 We’re genuine, innovative, collaborative, inclusive, energetic.
 And, of course, a bit Nerds.